GreenerWP/greenerwp-wordpress-plugin/readme.txt

 = 0.0.5 =

 * Added automatic recipe checking.
-* Added green hosting recipe
+* Added green hosting recipe.
+* Added option to optimize Contact Form 7's use of styles and scripts.

 = 0.0.4 =